More about Ledmore & Migdale

-Legmore & Migdale Woods lie around the small village of Spinningdale, on the shore of the Durnoch Firth.
+Ledmore and Migdale Woods lie around the small village of Spinningdale, on the shore of the Dornoch Firth.
 This is the gateway to Sutherland, once the ‘South land’ of the Norsemen, but for many of today’s travellers it is the last leg of the journey to John O’Groats, the most northerly point of Scotland.

 By public transport

-There is no regular public transport to the woodland, but trains on the Inverness-Wick line stop at Ardgay, six miles east; and buses run to Bonar Bridge and Spinningdale.
+There is no regular public transport to the woodland, but trains on the Inverness-Wick line stop at Ardgay, 9.7km (six miles) east; and buses run to Bonar Bridge and Spinningdale.

-The woods are about an hour’s drive north of Inverness on the A9 Inverness to Wick/Thurso road.
-From the A9, turn off at Clashmore and travel five miles west on the A949 to Spinningdale.
-From the village, take a right turn onto a minor road sign-posted ‘Migdale’ and travel just less than one mile up the Fairy Glen road to reach a pull-in parking area on the right which can accommodate up to seven cars.
+The wood is about an hour’s drive north of Inverness on the A9 Inverness to Wick/Thurso road.
+To reach the wood from the A9, turn off at Clashmore and travel 8km (five miles) west on the A949 to Spinningdale.
+From the village, take a right turn onto a minor road sign-posted ‘Migdale’ and travel 0.8km (half a mile) up the Fairy Glen road to reach a Torroy car park on the right.

-Alternatively, if approaching from the west through Bonar Bridge, take the A949 for five miles to reach Spinningdale.
+Alternatively, if approaching from the west through Bonar Bridge, take the A949 for 8km (5 miles) to reach Spinningdale.
 From the village take the left turn sign-posted ‘Migdale’ onto the Fairy Glen road, and proceed as above.

-From the parking area walk a further 160 yards up the hill to reach the main entrance.
-Further parking is available in a lay-by adjacent to the northern shore of Loch Migdale (reached from Bonar Bridge) with informal road-side parking also possible at entrance points around the site, although please take care not to obstruct gates or passing places.
+Further parking is available in a lay-by adjacent to the northern shore of Loch Migdale (reached from Bonar Bridge) with informal road-side parking also possible at entrance points around the site.
+Please take care not to obstruct gates or passing places.